-This is possibly one of the most well-known, favorite, and talked about celebrations of the year.
+This is possibly one of the most well-known, favorite, and talked about Guatemalan holidays of the year.
 If you’re into local Guatemalan dishes, this is the only time of year that you can get ‘fiambre’, a dish locally prepared and served only on this day of festivities.
 The name of the celebration, Dia de Los Muertos, translates into Day of the Dead.
-It is Latin in origin and observed on November 2 throughout Guatemala.
+It is Latin in origin and is observed on November 2 throughout Guatemala.
 To honor the occasion, Todos Santos Cuchumatán features wild horse racing, and Santiago Sacatepéquez is where everyone goes to fly beautiful, multicolored kites.

 Dia de la Asuncion

-In Joyabaj, one of Guatemala’s cultural centers, August 15 is the day of assumption and celebrated with a festival called Dia de la Asuncion.
+In Joyabaj, one of Guatemala’s cultural centers, August 15 is the day of assumption and is celebrated with a festival called Dia de la Asuncion.
 As a popular holiday tradition in Guatemala, it celebrates “the bodily taking up of Mary, the mother of Jesus, into Heaven.”
 The main event is La Procesión, which is when the image of Our Lady of the Assumption is carried through the streets.
-Stop what you’re doing to watch the extraordinary site taking place on poles that reach to the sky.
-Men swing upside down from these polls skillfully and, seemingly, fearlessly in a display known as ‘palo volador’.
+Stop what you’re doing to watch the extraordinary site taking place on poles that reach the sky.
+Men swing upside down from these poles skillfully and, seemingly, fearlessly in a display known as ‘palo volador’.

 Cobán Folklore Festival

 It is the dream of many Guatemalan girls to be crowned the Mayan beauty queen at this folklore Festival which takes place in early August or late July every year.
 Dance and music are showcased and display the indigenous traditions of the area.
-Locally, the festival goes by the name of Rabin Ajau and takes place in a highland-located town surrounded by coffee plantations and cloud forests.
+Locally, the festival goes by the name of Rabin Ajau and takes place in a highland-located town of Cobán surrounded by coffee plantations and cloud forests.
 The town exports various spices, a favorite of which is cardamom.

 Solely dependent on the Christian calendar, in April or March, the holy week of Easter is celebrated as Semana Santa.
 Throughout Guatemala major festivities honoring the religious holiday take place.
 Catholicism mixes with Mayan tradition during these celebratory events.
 Guatemalan traditions include decorating doors and windows bows, paper decorations, and curtains, as well as a procession of floats.